Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Introduction

 Motivated by these, we consider a popular BSM scenario based on the gauged $L_{\mu}-L_{\tau}$ symmetry, which is anomaly-free \cite{He:1990pn, He:1991qd, Foot:1990mn}.
-In the minimal $U(1)_{L_\mu-L_\tau}$ model, three right-handed neutrinos (RHN) are introduced in order to generate light neutrino masses at the tree level \cite{Patra:2016shz,Borah:2020jzi,Borah:2021jzu}.
-However, in this paper, we intend to explain neutrino mass in a scotogenic fashion \cite{Tao:1996vb, Ma:2006km} by imposing an additional $Z_2$ symmetry under which the RHN and a scalar doublet, $\eta$ are odd.
+In the minimal $U(1)_{L_\mu-L_\tau}$ model, three right-handed neutrinos (RHNs) are introduced in order to generate light neutrino masses at the tree level \cite{Patra:2016shz,Borah:2020jzi,Borah:2021jzu}.
+However, in this paper, we intend to explain neutrino mass in a scotogenic fashion \cite{Tao:1996vb, Ma:2006km} by imposing an additional $Z_2$ symmetry under which the RHNs and a scalar doublet, $\eta$ are odd.
 The unbroken $Z_2$ symmetry guarantees a stable dark matter (DM) candidate.
 A $L_{\mu}-L_{\tau}$ extension of the scotogenic model was discussed earlier in the context of DM and muon $(g-2)$ in \cite{Baek:2015fea, Borah:2021khc}.
 We will show that the minimal scotogenic $L_{\mu}-L_{\tau}$ model is consistent with DM, neutrino mass while explaining the muon $(g-2)$ and W-mass anomaly.
-However, the explanation of the CMS 95 GeV excess with the observed Higgs signal strength requires the addition of two more scalar doublets.
-While we do not discuss other phenomenology of these additional scalar doublets in the present work, they can be motivated from neutrino mass point of view in the absence of multiple generations of RHN \cite{Escribano:2020iqq}.
+However, the explanation of the CMS 95 GeV excess with the observed Higgs signal strength requires the addition of one more scalar doublet.
+While we do not discuss other phenomenology of this additional scalar doublet in the present work, it can be motivated from neutrino mass point of view in the absence of multiple generations of RHN \cite{Escribano:2020iqq}.

 This paper is organized as follows.
 In section \ref{sec:minimal model}, we briefly discuss the minimal scotogenic $L_{\mu}-L_{\tau}$ model followed by the explanation of CDF-II W-mass anomaly in section \ref{sec:wmass} and CMS 95 GeV excess in section \ref{sec:95gev}.
 We discuss the details of neutrino mass generation in section \ref{sec:neutrinomass} and muon $(g-2)$ anomaly in section \ref{sec:muong-2}.
 In section \ref{sec:darkmatter}, we discuss the DM phenomenology and finally conclude in section \ref{sec:conclusion}.